bitprj/devrel/Association_Mining/blog.md

 For example, here we see that if a customer in the USA buys a *Mini Paint Set Vintage*, they will most likely buy *60 Cake Cases Dolly Girl Design*.

 The support value for the first rule is 0.1.
-This number is calculated by dividing the number of transactions containing *Mini Paint Set Vintage* divided by total number of transactions.
+This number is calculated by dividing the number of transactions containing *Mini Paint Set Vintage* of the total number of transactions.
 The confidence level for the rule is 1.0 which shows that out of all the transactions that contain *Mini Paint Set Vintage*, 100% of the transactions also contain *60 Cake Cases Dolly Girl Design*.
 Finally, the lift of 10.0 tells us that *60 Cake Cases Dolly Girl Design* is 10 times more likely to be bought by the customers who buy *Mini Paint Set Vintage* compared to the default likelihood of the sale of *60 Cake Cases Dolly Girl Design*.

 You can try this for other countries and find interesting association rules, changing the threshold values as required.

 ## Conclusion

-* Audiences are able to understand the basic concept of association mining
-* Audiences are able to know how to implement the basic association mining instance with Apriori Algorithm in Python which includes:
+After reading this blog, we are able to understand the basic concept of association mining, and we are also able to know how to implement the basic association mining instance with Apriori Algorithm in Python which includes:
 1. Correctly import the dataset
 2. Understanding the dataset
 3. Preprocessing the dataset
 4. Implementing Apriori Algorithm
 5. Evaluation of the model
-* Use of association mining in the real world to boost the businesses, especially retail sellers
-* Audiences may extend their thinkings of association mining in a broader way and fields, such as internet ads, promotional discounts, etc
+Furthermore, we should also understand the use of association mining in the real world to boost the businesses, especially retail sellers.
+Lastly, we should be able to extend their thinkings of association mining in a broader way and fields, such as internet ads, promotional discounts, etc

 Apriori algorithm is a very useful for finding simple correlations between data items.
 It is easy to implement and is simple to understand.
 However, for faster processing, more complex algorithms such as [SON algorithm](https://smartech.gatech.edu/bitstream/handle/1853/6678/GIT-CC-95-04.pdf?sequence=1&isAllowed=y) and [FP-Growth](https://en.wikipedia.org/wiki/Association_rule_learning#FP-growth_algorithm) are used.